Mine Subsidence Insurance Homepage

 Print Map

-The Print Map tab allows users to create their own map and save it in one of three formats: PDF, PNG, or JPEG.
+The Print Map tab allows users to create their own map and save it as a PDF in multiple sizes and scales.

 Measure

-The Measure tab, which is located below the Print Map tab on the left navigation menu, allows users to measure by area, distance, or identify a location.
+The Measure Tool allows users to measure by area, distance, or identify a location (decimal degrees or degrees minutes seconds).

-Example:To activate the measuring tool, click on the Measure tab and then click on the Activate Meausure box.
+Example:To use the measuring tool, click on the Measure tab in the upper right corner of the layer list.

 To measure area click on the Area icon.
 When you click on this you will see the word Acres appear to the right of the icons.
 This alerts you to the fact that the measurement units are currently set to acres.
 To change the measurement units, click on the word Acres and you will see a drop down menu with other options.

 To measure distance click on the Distance icon.
-When you click on this you will see the word Miles appear to the right of the icons.
-This alerts you to the fact that the measurement units are currently set to miles.
-To change the measurement units, click on the word Miles and you will see a drop down menu with other options.
+When you click on this you will see the word Feet appear to the right of the icons.
+This alerts you to the fact that the measurement units are currently set to feet.
+To change the measurement units, click on the word Feet and you will see a drop down menu with other options.
 You will also see the calculated distance under the Measurement Result line.

 To measure, just click on your first point then double click on the second point.
-You should see a straight blue line with your beginning and end points.
+You should see a straight red line with your beginning and end points.

-You can change the measurement units to kilometers, feet, meters, or yards depending on your needs.
+You can change the measurement units to feet, miles, meters, or kilometers, depending on your needs.

 Identify Location